 How does a Direct Earnings Attachment work?

-If you have been overpaid benefits, you may be served with a DEA which allows regular deductions to be made from your wages until your overpayment has been recovered.
+If you’ve been overpaid benefits, you may be served with a DEA to allow regular deductions to be made from your wages until full repayment has been recovered.

-There is no court order required for a DEA and your employer will be sent a letter from your creditor containing details of your debt and the deduction rate that should be applied.
+There is no court order required for a DEA and your employer will be sent a DEA notice from your creditor explaining the reason behind the debt and what deduction rate should be applied.
 They will then be given 22 days to set up a repayment schedule.

-When your employer receives a DEA notice, you will also be informed and given a chance to repay what you owe before any deductions are made.
-This can give you a chance to repay your debt on your terms and avoid a DEA altogether.
+When your employer receives a DEA notice, you will be informed and given a chance to repay what you owe before any deductions are made.
+This can give you a chance to repay the debt on your terms and avoid a DEA altogether.

 How will a Direct Earnings Attachment affect my credit rating?

-One of the most common concerns people have when they receive a DEA is how it will impact their finances on a broader scale and, in particular, how their credit rating will be affected.
+One of the main worries people have when they’re served with a DEA is how it will impact their financial situation on a broader scale and, in particular, how their credit rating will be affected.

-But because a DEA won’t be listed on your credit report, it should have no impact on your credit rating whatsoever.
-This means that, while your earnings will be temporarily reduced, you should have no problem accessing credit.
+Because a DEA isn’t listed on your credit report, it should have no impact on your credit rating whatsoever.
+This means that, while your earnings will be temporarily reduced, you should have no problem accessing further credit if you need it.

 “No fuss, just simple, honest advice.
 Communication is good and they make the process as easy as they can.”